ConceptJunkie/rpn/README.md

 ## Updates

+### Update - February 22, 2019

+Not much has happened with rpn lately, but I do have some good plans.
+I haven't released 7.3 mostly due to laziness, but I've also got some solid ideas for improvements with the unit conversion functionality.
+For one thing, I want to fold the constants into the units database, and I have an idea for adding some implicit unit conversion.

+I've also wanted to migrate from pyephem, which is no longer being developed, to Skyfield, which is recommended by the people who used to make pyephem.
+Skyfield is also a pure Python library, which makes my life easier.
+However, Skyfield is a more low-level library, so there's not a one-to-one correspondence for most of the pyephem functionality I've been using.

 ### Update - February 21, 2018

 rpn is available on pypi.org.
 Since there always was a project called "rpn", I had to come up with a new name, so I'm happy to introduce "rpnChilada".